Turkish fighter jets have destroyed eight terrorist targets in northern Iraq, the military said Thursday morning.

-The PKK is listed as a terrorist organization in Turkey, the U.S., and the EU.
-In its over three-decade terror campaign against Turkey, more than 40,000 people have been killed.
+The PKK is listed as a terrorist organization by Turkey as well as the U.S. and the EU.
+In its terror campaign against Turkey, which has lasted for more than three decades, over 40,000 people have been killed, including women and children.

-The airstrikes took place amid the Turkish-led Operation Olive Branch across the Turkish border into northwestern Syria, targeting the threat of the Syrian branch of the PKK, the Democratic Union Party's (PYD) People's Protection Units (YPG) militia.
+The airstrikes take place amid Operation Olive Branch across the Turkish border in Afrin, northwestern Syria, targeting the threat of the PKK terror groups's Syrian affiliates the Democratic Union Party (PYD) and its armed wing the People's Protection Units (YPG).